Five Steps to an Effective ISO 27001 Risk Assessment

 How to perform ISO 27001 risk assessment

-1. Identify the risks, threats & vulnerabilities to your assets
+1. Identify the risks, threats, and vulnerabilities

-To begin with, make a list of the information assets across your organization.
+Identification of assets: Make a list of the information assets across your organization.
 These would include your software, hardware, databases, and intellectual property, to name a few.
-Once you have a comprehensive asset list, identify the risks to each asset – risks that could impact the confidentiality, integrity, and availability of each listed information asset.

 Save time by automating the ISO risk assessment process